Dre Campbell Farm

 Boiling will also cause them to be softer; however, many of their nutrients can leach out in the process.
 Therefore, only boil those that grow underground (turnips, rutabaga, daikon, radish, etc.).

-Blanching is best if you are going to freeze them.
+Blanching is best if you plan to freeze these vegetables.

 Takeaway